 - To see DRAM Frequency, choose the Memory option from the Timings tab.

-Follow our guide to fixing How to Clean Thermal Paste off Motherboard in 2022
+Follow our guide to fixing How to Clean Thermal Paste off Motherboard

 What DRAM Frequency Should You Set?